Do Weight-Loss Shakes Really Work?

 Jenn LaVardera, M.S., R.D., owner of Hamptons RD, says, "Weight-loss shakes can be beneficial for short-term weight loss because they help with calorie control while providing all the essential nutrients your body needs."

-However, while they can be used to help you slim down fast, LaVardera says don't expect to maintain the loss.
+However, while weight-loss shakes can be used to help you lose weight fast, LaVardera says don't expect to maintain the loss.
 "Once you are off the shakes, you are likely to return to your old eating habits and gain the weight back," she says.

 Do weight-loss shakes work long-term?

 If you consume weight-loss shakes for the rest of your life, you might be able to sustain your weight loss long-term.
-The problem is, most people don't live on weight-loss shakes forever.
-People go back to eating real food as soon as their weight-loss program or diet is over.
+The problem is that most people don't (and shouldn't) subsist on weight-loss shakes forever.
+People typically return to eating real food as soon as their weight-loss program or diet is over.

 "Weight-loss shakes do not offer a long-term solution because they are usually not sustainable for more than a few months," Harbstreet says.

-Research shows that weight regain is a problem after most, if not all, diet programs.
-This is due to biological and hormonal responses that increase appetite, alter metabolism and promote weight gain.
-"One research article that reviewed over 30 studies on dieting concluded that dieting is actually a predictor of weight gain," says Lydon.
+Research shows that weight regain is a problem after most, if not all, diet programs—due to biological and hormonal responses that increase appetite, alter metabolism and promote weight gain.
+"One research article...[suggested] that dieting is actually a predictor of weight gain," says Lydon.

 This may seem daunting, but it doesn't have to be all-or-nothing.
 "Using one weight-loss shake per day can help keep off the weight you have lost long-term or be a tool to help refocus on weight loss if you regain some weight over time," Delahanty says.